DistAlgo/proofs/toclprep/README.md

 An improved TLA+ specification and proof of Multi-Paxos with Preemption compared to MultiPaxosPreemptionFM16.tla.
 These improvements are described in \[2\].

 # Notes
 The MultiPaxos proofs in files *FM16.tla were checked using TLAPS version 1.5.3 and 1.5.6.
 The improved MultiPaxos proofs in other files were checked using version 1.5.6.
-A summary of the proof statistics are reported in \[2\].
+A summary of the proof statistics is reported in \[2\].

 # References
 \[1\] Chand, S., Liu, Y. A., & Stoller, S. D. (2016, November).
 Formal Verification of Multi-Paxos for Distributed Consensus.
 In International Symposium on Formal Methods (pp. 119-136).
 [SpringerLink](https://link.springer.com/chapter/10.1007/978-3-319-48989-6_8)